- About Us

 Many dwellings pass first time but sometimes they initially fail.
 We will always try to locate the sources of leakage and offer remedial advice and usually a written report.
 If the problem can be fixed instantly then we will usually wait and re-test – at the tester’s discretion, provided he is still on the premises.
 Otherwise we offer our re-test guarantee packages.
 See below.
 We are also able to test with smoke pencils for a small fee.

-From 1 to 3 hours depending upon the complexity of the buildings – we are required to do some calculations first so a drawing of the property(s) to be tested is very desirable in advance.
+From 1 to 3 hours depending upon the complexity of the buildings – we are required to carry out volume and area calculations first so a set of scaled drawings of the property(s) to be tested is required at least 2 days in advance.

 Yes – normally as soon as the air leakage test has been completed we are able to provide advice on the result